 Place the sugar and oil in the bowl of an electric mixer and beat for 2 to 3 minutes.
 Add the eggs and beat for another few minutes.
 Sift flour, baking powder, bicarbonate of soda, salt, cinnamon, cardamom and nutmeg over the sugar mixture.
 Add carrot, pecan nuts and sultanas.
 Mix until well combined.

-Pour cake batter into prepared tin.
+Pour cake batter into the prepared tin.
 Bake in the preheated oven for 45 to 50 minutes until golden and cooked through when tested with a skewer.
 Remove from oven, cool in the tin for 10 minutes then turn onto a wire rack to cool completely.

 Dust with icing sugar to serve.